Melrose warns chip shortage to hit auto business after strong recovery

+United KingdomMelrose warns chip shortage to hit auto business after strong recovery

-(Reuters) -Britain’s Melrose Industries warned on Thursday its growth would be hit by a shortage of chips in the automotive supply chain as it recorded a rise in sales so far in 2021 thanks to a recovery in demand for cars and powder metals.
+Britain's Melrose Industries (MRON.L) warned on Thursday its growth would be hit by a shortage of chips in the automotive supply chain as it recorded a rise in sales so far in 2021 thanks to a recovery in demand for cars and powder metals.

 The owner of GKN.
 Which supplies parts to carmakers such as Volkswagen, said it was performing modestly ahead of its expectations, with sales for the four months ended April 30 up 8%.